fiboa/specification/geoparquet/README.md

-# Geoparquet Encoding
+# Geoparquet Encoding Specification

 - **[Examples](examples/)**
 - **[Datatype mapping](datatypes.md)**

 **NOTE: The GeoParquet encoding is still work in progress.
 Feedback is always welcome!**

-## Specification

-## Collection Properties
+## Collection

-Collection-level metadata must be provided as a STAC Collection.

-The GeoParquet file must embed the STAC Collection in the file-level Parquet metadata in a property named `fiboa`.
+The GeoParquet file must embed the [fiboa Collection](../core/README.md#collection) in the Parquet metadata in a property named `fiboa`.

-It is recommended to provide the STAC Collection as a separate JSON file, too.
+It is recommended to provide the fiboa Collection as a separate JSON file, too.
-In this case the STAC Collection should contain an asset pointing to the GeoParquet file.

 ## Feature Properties